 We’ve listed some of the most common ones below.
 This list isn’t exhaustive, so check your policy book for the full list of exclusions.

-The same goes for buying your travel insurance after your trip has started.
-There’s a list of assumptions you agree to when buying travel insurance, and one of these is that you haven’t already started your trip.
+When you buy travel insurance, there’s a list of assumptions you agree and one of these is that you haven’t already started your journey.

-Make sure we know if you’re:
+Make sure we know if you:

 For example, if you need emergency medical treatment, you must provide receipts for all travel and accommodation for you and anyone staying with you during your illness.

 Don’t assume an adventure activity or sport is covered as standard.
 Some hazardous activities can be included as an upgrade such as winter sports, some need to be disclosed to us (you might need to pay an extra premium) and others aren’t covered.